BrainMaestro/composer-git-hooks/README.md

 ### Listing hooks

 Hooks can be listed with the `cghooks list-hooks` command.
 This basically checks composer config and list the hooks that actually have files.

+## Reason

+Specifying hooks in the composer file makes them available for every member of the project team.
+Provides a consistent environment for everyone.
+Hooks can be tested with `composer ${hook}`.
+Example `composer pre-commit` runs the `pre-commit` hook.

 ## Related
 - [husky](https://github.com/typicode/husky)